Iran sentences U.S.-Iranian man to death for spying

 Iran's highest court must confirm all death sentences.
 When it will rule in Hekmati's case was not known.

-Hekmati, a 28-year-old of Iranian descent born in the state of Arizona, was arrested in December and Iran's Intelligence Ministry accused him of receiving training at U.S. bases in neighboring Afghanistan and Iraq.
+Hekmati, a 28-year-old of Iranian descent born in the southwestern U.S. state of Arizona, was arrested in December and Iran's Intelligence Ministry accused him of receiving training at U.S. bases in neighbouring Afghanistan and Iraq.

-"Allegations that Mr. Hekmati either worked for, or was sent to Iran by the CIA are false," Vietor said.
-"The Iranian regime has a history of falsely accusing people of being spies, of eliciting forced confessions, and of holding innocent Americans for political reasons."

-The United States urged Iran to grant Hekmati access to legal counsel and to "release him without delay."

 Iran's judiciary said Hekmati admitted to having links with the CIA but denied any intention of harming Iran, which has had no relations with the United States since its 1979 Islamic Revolution.
 Mutual antagonism has reigned since.

-Hekmati's parents issued a statement, signed by his mother, Behnaz Hekmati, denying their son was a spy and asking for mercy for him.
-They said the former U.S. military translator was visiting relatives in Iran for the first time when he was arrested.
+Hekmati's family said earlier in a statement after his arrest that the former U.S. military translator was visiting his grandmothers in Iran when he was arrested.

-"My husband Ali and I are shocked and terrified by the news that our son, Amir, has been sentenced to death," it said.

-"Amir did not engage in any acts of spying, or 'fighting against God,' as the convicting Judge has claimed in his sentence.
-Amir is not a criminal.
-His very life is being exploited for political gain."
+"We have struggled to provide Amir with an attorney in Iran.
+We have sought to hire at least 10 different attorneys to no avail," the family's statement said.
+It said Hekmati's "only advocate in Iran was a government-appointed lawyer who he met on the first day of his trial."

-The State Department has said Iran did not permit diplomats from the Swiss Embassy, which represents U.S. interests in Iran, to see him before or during his trial.
+The U.S. government has demanded Hekmati's release, saying he has been "falsely" accused.
+State Department spokeswoman Victoria Nuland said last month that Iran had not permitted diplomats from the Swiss Embassy, which represents American interests in Iran, to see him before or during his trial.

 Hekmati graduated from a Michigan high school.
 His father Ali is a professor at a community college in Flint, Michigan.